-In this paper, we have demonstrated in an empirical application the gains of properly imputing missing data when estimating a stochastic production frontier with establishment data.
-Frontier estimates and particularly establishment's inefficiency estimates are known to react extremely sensitive to any kind of misspecification.
+In this paper we have demonstrated in an empirical application the gains of properly imputing missing data when estimating a stochastic production frontier with establishment data.
+Frontier estimates and particularly inefficiency estimates of establishments are known to react extremely sensitively to any kind of misspecification.

-In conventional empirical research concerning econometric issues, often missing data are simply ignored and analysis is based on the complete cases only.
+In conventional empirical research concerning econometric issues, missing data are often simply ignored and analysis is based on the complete cases only.
 Omitting valuable information that is already in the data is statistically inefficient and often leads to substantially biased inferences when the data are not missing completely at random (MCAR), which is the case in most typical settings.
-In general, multiple as well as single imputation techniques can be used under a less restrictive MAR-assumption.
-However, with single imputation, standard complete-case analysis can often not be applied directly, because it leads to standard errors that are too small, p-values that are too significant, and confidence intervals that undercover.
-Especially when inference is drawn from a multivariate and complex model, we regard multiple imputation as the most flexible tool to get valid inference if the data are exposed to nonresponse.
+In general, multiple as well as single imputation techniques can be used under a less restrictive MAR assumption.
+However, with single imputation, it is often not possible to apply standard complete-case analysis directly, because it leads to standard errors that are too small, p-values that are too significant, and confidence intervals that undercover.
+Especially when inference is drawn from a multivariate and complex model, we regard multiple imputation as the most flexible tool for obtaining valid inference if the data are exposed to non-response.

-A further contribution of this paper is the double imputation of the capital variable proxied by the replacement investment in the current year.
-Replacement investment suffers from many missing values and from the fact that a large part of its values in the sample are zero.
-Since there is some evidence that many of these firms are simply not able or not willing to provide exact non-zero investment values we have suggested to multiply impute these zeroes as well.
+A further contribution of this paper is the additional imputation of the capital variable proxied by the replacement investment in the current year.
+Replacement investment suffers from many missing values and from the fact that many of its values in the sample are zero.
+Since there is some evidence that many of these firms are simply not able or not willing to provide exact non-zero investment values we have suggested multiply imputing these zeroes as well.